andreamad8/OLDWEBSITE/_posts/2020-08-13-few-shot-gpt.md

 #### NLG
 We use the FewShotWOZ ([Peng et. al. 2020](https://arxiv.org/pdf/2002.12328.pdf)) dataset for evaluating the *NLG* task.
-For the few-shot evaluation, we follow the setting of ([Peng et. al. 2020](https://arxiv.org/pdf/2002.12328.pdf)) and we use BLUE and Slot Error Rate as metric.
-We use SC-LSTM, GPT-2, and SC-GPT-2 ([Peng et. al. 2020](https://arxiv.org/pdf/2002.12328.pdf)) as baselines, all finetuned with 50 examples from the training data.
-We use *generative* LM prefix with a maximum of 20 shots due to limited context.
+For the few-shot evaluation, we follow the setting of [Peng et. al. 2020](https://arxiv.org/pdf/2002.12328.pdf) and use the BLEU and slot error rate (SLR) as metrics.
+We use SC-LSTM, GPT-2, and SC-GPT-2 ([Peng et. al. 2020](https://arxiv.org/pdf/2002.12328.pdf)) as baselines, all fine-tuned with 50 examples from the training data.
+We use a *generative* LM prefix with a maximum of 20 shots due to limited context.
+An example of a prefix and the few-shot performance evaluation are shown in the Figure below.

   <pre class='code code-css'>
     <label>NLG</label>